Fortnite Unveils New Chapter After Two-Day 'Black Hole' Shutdown

 The game is also a powerful presence in the esports arena.
 Earlier this year, the first-ever Fortnite World Cup kicked off in New York.
 The winner, 16-year-old Kyle Giersdorf, took home $3 million.

-Fortnite and another Tencent-backed video game, PlayerUnknown's Battlegrounds, have popularized the battle royale video game genre in recent years, prompting other developers to launch titles such as Electronic Art's Apex Legends and Nintendo's Tetris 99.
+Fortnite and another Tencent-backed video game, PlayerUnknown's Battlegrounds, have popularized the battle royal video game genre in recent years, prompting other developers to launch titles such as Electronic Art's Apex Legends and Nintendo's Tetris 99.

 Paolo Zialcita is an intern on NPR's News Desk.